BA/BSc Global Health & Social Medicine

 - Provides the skills required for work in policy and practice, as well as further academic research.

 Our degree modules are continually being developed in order to continue to offer innovative and exciting programmes.
-Details of our undergraduate modules can be found here: Our Modules
+Details of our undergraduate modules can be found in the Online Prospectus:

 Both the BSc and BA degrees are interdisciplinary in nature.